playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-accessing-children/index.md

 ## Adding Children Dynamically {#adding-children-dynamically}

-Now that we have a list of items being transformed by our component, let's add the functionality to add another item to the list:
+Now that we have a list of items being transformed by our component let's add the functionality to add another item to the list:

 <!-- tabs:start -->